How To Contact Your Member Of Congress During Recess

-- Get there early and spread out: Seating can be at a premium and your Representative might want to scan the room for “hot spots” or places that are going to ask s/he hard questions.
+- Get there early and spread out: Seating can be at a premium and your Senator or Representative might want to scan the room for “hot spots” or places that are going to ask s/he hard questions.
 If you spread out, you’ll have a better chance of all getting heard.

 In the Town Hall?
 Remember, this is about you, your quality of life, and that they work for you!

 - Be respectful but determined: Like your community, your members of Congress have a variety of opinions and you might not agree with them all…and that’s ok…you still want to be respectful.
 However, you want to be determined — these issues impact the quality of your life and it is important.
 Make sure to have your question answered!